wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

 The sample output of above code is available [here](/files/slides-with-obsidian.pdf)

+Summary
+======
 Well, it is tiresome to make a clean and well built this markdown beamer slide template at the begining.
+Moreover, it is more difficult to debug compared to pure LaTeX.
 But once everthing are prepared well on the table, the next workflow will much easier.

-References
-======
+In summary, I use the following workflow to produce beamer slides:
+1. Make a template in Obsidian to easily automate the creation of markdown metadata and some default sections
+2. Edit the preable file to customise the slide formats
+3. Generate `pdf` slides using Pandoc
+4. See the result and make adjustment if necessary

+References:
 1. [https://lothode.pages.math.cnrs.fr/pageperso/blog/beamer-with-pandoc/](https://lothode.pages.math.cnrs.fr/pageperso/blog/beamer-with-pandoc/)
 2. [https://github.com/alexeygumirov/pandoc-beamer-how-to](https://github.com/alexeygumirov/pandoc-beamer-how-to)